carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

       - When we enable Cross Zone Load Balancing: The Load balancer will distribute the load evenly among instances on both AZ's.
   - `Path Patterns` (path-based routing) → can **direct traffic to different targets based on request URL (path)**.
     - Use Case: We got a user and we are using Route 53 for our DNS, enabling Path Patterns we could send request to `www.myurl.com` to AZ1 and `www.myurl.com/images` to instances in AZ2.
+  - `Connection draining` is enabled by default and provides a period of time for existing connections to close cleanly.
+When connection draining is in action an CLB will be in the status “InService: Instance deregistration currently in progress”.

 - Types of ELB